How to Safely Detox From Methadone

 We recognize that no detox plan is a one-size-fits-all treatment.
 Everyone is different and has individual goals, concerns and needs.
 That’s why we work with you to customize your methadone addiction treatment plan.
 A customized treatment plan will involve a precise timeline and dosage for tapering off methadone.

 Detoxification is always the first step, but how we attempt this process varies from person to person.
-Certain clients may require more supervision and medical attention, while others are relatively OK during the entire detoxification process.
+Certain clients may require more supervision and medical attention, while others have fewer support needs during the entire detoxification process.
 However, all guests are monitored all day, every day to ensure their safety and to make sure their withdrawal symptoms and cravings are under control.
 Since certain withdrawal symptoms can become too strong for some clients, medical staff may need to provide more care and attention to their detox treatment plan.

 For some guests, we also recommend therapy sessions.
 Our therapy program allows you to identify any problem areas that may need addressing during your recovery process.